 However, for career advancement purposes, a master’s degree in library and information science coupled with appropriate work experience is usually necessary.
 Many graduate programs offer specializations for aspiring librarians, too, which may or may not be related to their prior work as, say, library assistants.

 The most common specializations are:

 - School library, which prepares students for a career as school librarians in K-12 schools and two-year and four-year colleges.
-School librarians are known for their enthusiasm for lifelong learning, particularly encouraging young people to read a wide variety of materials.
+School librarians are known for their enthusiasm for lifelong learning, particularly for encouraging young people to read a wide variety of materials.

 - Children and youth services are programs designed for individuals whose passion lies in working with children and young adults.
 Their typical work includes promoting their target audiences’ research and communication skills and working with the larger community in literacy programs.
 Many cite their passion for creating positive change in their communities as a driving force.

 - Archives and special collections management prepares students in the technical skillsets vital in the appraisal, handling, and preservation of old books, special collections, and archives.